mikelieberman/blueprints-accumulo-graph/README.md

 Accumulo.
 The graph is stored in a single table in Accumulo.
 This implementation has support for key/value indexing and some performance tweaks.
 If indexing is enabled, the index is stored in a separate table.
 Everything is serialized using Kryo.
-I have not done serious performance testing, but it seems okay. :)

 How to use it